shrena-patel/shrena-patel-portfolio/README.md

+A portfolio site to showcase my personal projects and group projects I worked on at EDA.

+---

 # A starter webpack project for React

 This is a starter project that uses webpack to transpile and bundle ES6 React code.
 To use, consider these steps: